 During the heat of the day, it is best to relax in a hammock and do nothing.
 I recommend bringing a good book or two for those hours of downtime.

-I carry a Kindle for my travels and I spent many hours lying in a hammock, reading.
-The Kiwi boys who were in the lodge at the same time as us liked to play cards.
+I carry a Kindle for my travels, and I spent many hours lying in a hammock, reading.
+The Kiwi boys who were in the lodge with us liked to play cards.
 Whatever you do, take something to keep you occupied.